Employee Cell Phones for Business Use

 C. Determination of Dollar Amount of Allowance

 The dollar amount of the cell phone allowance should cover the employee's projected necessary business-related expenses.
 Four basic allowance levels, based on level of communication service required to perform the duties as described in the employee job description, will be administered by the Office of Human Resources.
-These allowance levels will be reviewed by the Center for Planning and Information Technology (CPIT) annually, and updated as required, by the Office of Human Resources.
+These allowance levels will be reviewed by Technology Services (TS) annually, and updated as required, by the Office of Human Resources.
 The allowance level chosen should be the least expensive that provides adequate business-related services.
-CPIT will maintain a list of recommended service plans and phones, as well as provide the option for employees to find their own plans.
-CPIT can provide support to sync a Smartphone that supports the necessary protocol to University email systems.
+TS will maintain a list of recommended service plans and phones, as well as provide the option for employees to find their own plans.
+TS can provide support to sync a Smartphone that supports the necessary protocol to University email systems.

 No incremental allowance will be provided for cell phone purchases because basic cell phones are typically provided at no cost to the user with a new service contract.
 The Smartphone allowance has been increased over the cost of average monthly business use to cover the cost of a Smartphone purchase.